DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Base User
 ~~~~~~~~

+**Description**
  A Base User is the catch-all account for orphaned contacts and other records to be assigned to.
 When contacts are created, for example, via the webform integration, the contacts will be assigned to the Base User by default.
 To be a Base User, the user must be an Administrator, Dispatcher, Multiplier, Digital Responder, or Strategist.

+**How to access:**
+ 1. Access the admin backend by clicking on the |gear| on the top right and then click ``Admin``.
+ 2. In the left hand column, select ``Settings (DT)``.
+ 3. Scroll down to the section titled ``Base User``.
-To change the Base User, click the dropdown box and select a different user, then click ``Update``
+ 4. To change the Base User, click the dropdown box and select a different user, then click ``Update``

 Email Settings
 ~~~~~~~~

+**Description**
  When your Disciple.Tools instance sends out system emails to users, such as "Update on Contact #231" it will include the same beginning subject line for every email.
 This is so your users will be able to quickly recoginze what kind of email it is.

+**How to access**

+ 1. Access the admin backend by clicking on the |gear| on the top right and then click ``Admin``.
+ 2. In the left hand column, select ``Settings (DT)``.
+ 3. Scroll down to the section titled ``Email Settings``.
-To change the default from "Discple Tools" to an alternative phrase, type that in the box and click ``Update``.
+ 4. To change the default from "Discple Tools" to an alternative phrase, type that in the box and click ``Update``.

 In this example, the chosen beginning subject line is "D.T CRM".
 If you work in a security concerning region, consider using a phrase that would not cause your work issues due to email subject lines not being encrypted.